 Make donuts in a muffin pan.
 Grease a muffin tin as you would a donut pan.
 Do not use paper liners.
 Fill each muffin well about two-thirds full.
-Bake at 25 minutes or until a tester comes out clean.
+Bake 25 minutes at 375 F, or until a tester comes out clean.
 Cool, and dip in a glaze.

 This glaze is made of powdered sugar, milk and vanilla.
 For a white thick glaze, mix in only a few teaspoons of milk in 1 cup of powdered sugar.
 For a more translucent glaze, add as much as ⅛ cup of milk.

 Baked donuts can be dry if the flour measurement is off.
 Either use a scale or use the fluff and level method - fluff the flour in the bag with a fork, then spoon the amount into measuring cups, and level off with a knife.

 Unglazed donuts that are cool freeze well for three months.
 Add them to an airtight container and freeze.
 Defrost at room temperature and then glaze.